atlaska826/atlaska826/README.md

 ### Hi there 👋

+I will be editing this and getting it polished once I have time.

 <!--
 **atlaska826/atlaska826** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.